 Children’s brains have a massive growth spurt when they’re very young.
 By the time they’re six, their brains are already about 90-95% of adult size.
-But the brain still needs a lot of remodelling before it can function as an adult brain.
+The early years are a critical time for brain development, but the brain still needs a lot of remodelling before it can function as an adult brain.

 Inside the teenage brain

 Adolescence is a time of significant growth and development inside the teenage brain.

 The main change is that unused connections in the thinking and processing part of your child’s brain (called the grey matter) are ‘pruned’ away.
 At the same time, other connections are strengthened.
 This is the brain’s way of becoming more efficient, based on the ‘use it or lose it’ principle.